musictopia2/NewTestament5DayReadingProgram/README.md

 This is a web assembly app where it allows people to participate in a program to read through the entire new testament in one year by reading Monday through Friday

 Installation Instructions:
-None yet.
+Temporary instructions is to just run the project in visual studio.
+I will later create an azure static site.
+The repository for azure static has to be private otherwise, if a person forks it and makes changes, then it would publish to my azure static site which is not good.

 Known Issues:
 Anybody on IPhone or IPad, if they don't go into this for 7 days, then any local storage stuff will be deleted.
+This means if they go 7 days without doing the reading, then when going back in, will reload from the current day so those days would permanantly be skipped.
+There is nothing I can do about it unfortunately because of the restrictions that apple places.

 Roadmap: